Sakaki: I agree, these kids have too many excessive movements!

 - Virtually any Kunio-kun game.
 Especially River City Ransom, its "sequel", and remake.
 Mainly because it's both awesome and funny at the same time.
 Running in mid-air indefinitely is only one of the examples.

-- Double Dragon II was one of the earliest games with a Cyclone Kick, and it was way more effective than it realistically should have been (maybe enemies are just too impressed with your ability to briefly deny the laws of physics).
+- The second game was one of the earliest games with a Cyclone Kick, and it was way more effective than it realistically should have been (maybe enemies are just too impressed with your ability to briefly deny the laws of physics).

 - The 2-Player mode in Double Dragon III (in both, arcade and NES version) allows both players use a Double Cyclone Kick, the strongest attack in the game.
 Luckily no one ever shot you down when you tried it.
 The arcade version allowed any pair of characters to do it, but in the NES version only Billy and Jimmy could perform the Double Cyclone Kick together.